 Save us, Lord; we are about to die!
-(Matthew 8:25 ULB)
+(Matthew 8:25 ULT)

 When the demon had been driven out, the mute man spoke.
 The crowds were astonished and said, "This has never been seen before in Israel!"
-(Matthew 9:33 ULB)
+(Matthew 9:33 ULT)

-Reason this is a translation issue: Languages have different ways of showing that a sentence shows strong emotion.
+Languages have different ways of showing that a sentence communicates strong emotion.

 Some exclamations have a word that shows feeling.
-The sentences below have "Oh" and "Ah."
+The sentences below have "Oh" and "Ah".
 The word "oh" here shows the speaker's amazement.

 Oh, the depth of the riches both of the wisdom and the knowledge of God!
-(Romans 11:33 ULB)
+(Romans 11:33 ULT)